kappyn/bi-pa2/README.md

 - **stream library, serialization of objects.**
 - **event-driven program, QT library.**

-Each week of the semester we received a new homework to work on.
-This homework would then be uploaded to "Progtest" server, that did all sorts of tests focusing on space/memory complexity, invalid inputs, edge-case inputs, proper memory management - all of which would sum up for the final grade.
+Every other week of the semester the students would receive a new homework to work on.
+The homework solutions were then uploaded to "Progtest" evaluation system  that did all kinds of tests focusing on space/memory complexity, invalid and edge-case input validation, proper memory management - all of which would determine the final grade.